IAmMoltony/libmtnlog/README.md

 Please note that you need `bash` installed on your machine for the script to work.

+### Checking for memory leaks

+Checking for memory leaks can be done using `check-memleaks.sh`.
+The script requires `valgrind` to be installed on the system.

 ## Docs

 MtnLog uses [Doxygen](https://doxygen.nl) for generating documentation.